solo-io/supergloo/docs/content/setup/installation/enterprise_installation.md

 Case 1: Your Gloo Mesh control plane will be running on its own cluster.

 Case 2: You are running Gloo Mesh Enterprise's management plane on a cluster that you intend to register (i.e. also run a service mesh).
-In this case, set the `enterprise-networking.cluster` value to the cluster name you intend to set for the management cluster at registration time.
+In this case, set the enterprise-networking.cluster value to your management cluster name.
+Then, register the management cluster vie meshctl or helm with the same management cluster name.

 Case 3: You intend to provide your own certificates.
 The Helm value `selfSigned` is set to `true` by default.
 This means the Helm chart